larriant/zettelkasten/201805201013 The Limbic System.md

 date: 2018-05-20 10:13
 tags: #neuroscience
 ---

-Limbic function is now recognized as central to the emotions that fuel our best and worst behavior.
+The Limbic System is now recognized as central to the emotions that fuel our best and worst behavior.

+# More
 The hypothalamus, a limbic structure, is the interface between layers 1 and 2, between core regulator and emotional parts of the brain.

 The hypothalamus gets massive inputs from limbic layer 2 structures but disproportionately sends projects to layer 1 regions.